ysugimoto/grpc-graphql-gateway/README.md

 #### Changed middleware fucntion type

-No longer passing `context.Context` to first argument of `MiddlewareFunc`. this is because we need to pass custom metadata to gRPC.
+On MiddlewareFunc, you need to return `context.Context` as first return value. this is because we need to make custom metadata to gRPC on middleware process.
-If you are already using your onw middleware, plase change its interface.
-To access current context, get from `http.Request` by calling `r.Context()`.
+If you are already using your onw middleware, plase change its interface. see https://github.com/ysugimoto/grpc-graphql-gateway/pull/10

 ## Motivation